Alice Cooper: 2000s

-The first decade of the 21st century saw a sustained period of activity from Alice Cooper, the decade in which he would turn sixty.
+The first decade of the 21st century saw a sustained period of activity from Alice Cooper, the decade in which he turned 60.
 He toured extensively releasing a steady stream of studio albums to favorable critical acclaim.
-Beginning in 2000 with Brutal Planet, a return to horror-filled heavy metal, industrial rock, set in a dystopian post-apocalyptic future, inspired by our brutal modern world, and a number of current news stories appearing on CNN.
+Beginning in 2000 with Brutal Planet, a return to horror-filled heavy metal, industrial rock, set in a dystopian post-apocalyptic future.
 The album was produced by Bob Marlette, with longtime Cooper production collaborator Bob Ezrin returning as executive producer.
 The accompanying world tour, which included Cooper's first concert in Russia, also resulted in Brutally Live (2000), a DVD of a concert, recorded in London, England, on July 19, 2000.

-Cooper made a guest appearance on a 2001, 3rd-season episode of That '70s Show, "Radio Daze" in which he partakes in a game of Dungeons & Dragons.
+Cooper made a guest appearance in 2001 on a third-season episode of That '70s Show titled "Radio Daze", in which he partook in a game of Dungeons & Dragons.

 Brutal Planet was succeeded by the sonically similar and acclaimed sequel Dragontown (2001), which saw Bob Ezrin back as producer.
 The album has been described as leading the listener down "a nightmarish path into the mind of rock's original conceptual storyteller" and by Cooper himself as being "the worst town on Brutal Planet".
-Like The Last Temptation, both Brutal Planet and Dragontown are albums which explore Cooper's born again Christianity.
+Like The Last Temptation, both Brutal Planet and Dragontown are albums which explore Cooper's born-again Christianity.
 It is often cited in the music media that Dragontown forms the third chapter in a trilogy begun with The Last Temptation; however, Cooper has indicated that this in fact is not the case.

 Cooper again adopted a leaner, cleaner sound for his critically acclaimed 2003 release The Eyes of Alice Cooper.
 Recognizing that many contemporary bands were having great success with his former sounds and styles, Cooper worked with a somewhat younger group of road and studio musicians who were familiar with his oeuvre of old.
 The resulting Bare Bones tour adopted a less-orchestrated performance style that had fewer theatrical flourishes and a greater emphasis on musicality.

 Cooper's radio show Nights with Alice Cooper began airing on January 26, 2004, in several US cities.
 The program showcases classic rock, Cooper's personal stories about his life as a rock icon and interviews with prominent rock artists.
 The show is broadcast on nearly 100 stations in the US and Canada, and has been broadcast internationally.